FengUH/tech10_trading_app/README.md

 (Public link, no login required)

 🚀 Project Overview

 This project is a fully functional quantitative trading analytics laboratory, built end-to-end using:

-Snowflake

-Streamlit Cloud

-Python

-Pandas / NumPy
+Snowflake, Streamlit Cloud, Python, Pandas / NumPy, Matplotlib

-Matplotlib

 It enables users to: